Nathan-Wrpt/Movie-recommendation-algorithm-TPS/README.md

 - Go to [Netflix Prize dataset](https://academictorrents.com/details/9b13183dc4d60676b773c9e2cd6de5e5542cee9a) and download `nf_prize_dataset.tar.gz`

-- Extract the download file, and then extract `training_set.tar`
+- Extract the downloaded file, and then extract `training_set.tar`

 - Fork this project and pull it locally with git